-If we talk about one of the most commonly prevalent myths, or what I call the evergreen myths, it’s the Milk and Fish myth.
+If we talk about one of the most commonly prevalent myths, or what I call the evergreen myths, it’s the Milk & Fish myth.

-This goes by the saying that, milk and fish should not be consumed together, as it can lead to discoloration of the skin, or development of white patches, what we call as vitiligo or leukoderma.
-This is an age-old theory, being passed on from one generation to another.
+This goes by the saying that, milk & fish should not be consumed together, as it can lead to discoloration of the skin, or development of white patches, what we call as vitiligo or leukoderma.
+This is an age old theory, being passed on from one generation to another.

 This myth is although prevalent among the elderly of the house.
 Our parents and grandparents, often warn us from consuming these two foods together, or else suffer the consequences for the same, in the form of life long discoloration of skin, which would also be passed on to the future generations.
 Worse, even in today’s times, a lot of stupid coaches, dieticians and Vloggers are spreading this myth.

 There is no scientific research or study which supports this myth.
-If you are allergic to milk or any kind of fish or other seafood, then it’s an individual issue.
+If you are allergic to milk or any kind of fish or other sea food, then it’s an individual issue.
 It’s not the fault of the foods, it’s your personal problem.
-Even the allergic reactions won’t lead to the development of leukoderma or vitiligo.
+Even the allergic reactions won’t lead to development of leukoderma or vitiligo.

-The origin of this myth may be two-fold.
-Firstly, the Talmud, a compilation of Jewish traditions and laws, suggested that mixing two kinds of animal products like fish and meat may cause some dermatological problems.
+The origin of this myth may be two fold.
+Firstly, the Talmud, a compilation of Jewish traditions and laws, suggested that, mixing two kinds of animal products like fish and meat, may cause some dermatological problem.
 So mixing the two was forbidden, and the Rabbis prohibited the consumption of such mixtures.
-This myth, however, has no direct mention in the Talmud.
-It’s always been meat & fish, not milk and fish.
+The fish & milk myth, however has no direct mention in the Talmud.
+It’s always been meat & fish, not milk & fish.

-The second source of origin of this myth can be Ayurveda, where milk and fish are not considered a good mix, probably for digestion.
-However, somehow these myths have all transformed into ‘milk and fish leading to discoloration of skin’ myth.
+The second source of origin of this myth can be Ayurveda, where fish and milk are not considered a good mix, probably due to digestion.
+However, somehow these myths have all transformed into ‘fish & milk leading to discolouration of skin’.